popiang/natours/notes.md

 	- simply change the dummy data with real data from tour variables
 	- use mixin for repetitive code
 	- format the date output

+# 185 - Building The Tour Page - Part 2

+- simply continue replacing the dummy data with real data from tour variables
+- use javascript if where necessary
+- use mixin for where necessary
+- mixin put in different file